RMerl/asuswrt-merlin/README-merlin.txt

 certain events occur.
 Those scripts must be saved in /jffs/scripts/ (so, JFFS must be enabled and formatted).
 Available scripts:

+ * ddns-start: Script called at the end of a DDNS update process.
+               This script is also called when setting the DDNS type to "Custom".
+               The script gets passed the WAN IP as an argument.
+               When handling a "Custom" DDNS, this script is also responsible for reporting the success or failure of the update process.
+See the Custom DDNS section below for more information.
  * dhcpc-event: Called whenever a DHCP event occurs on the WAN interface.
 The type of event (bound, release, etc...) is passed as an argument.